RaphaelTetreault/n64-mksprite/README.md

 # n64-mksprite
-A C# implementation of of libdragon's mksprite tool with a few more bells and whistles.
+A C# implementation of libdragon's mksprite tool with a few more bells and whistles.

 ## Operation